All Episodes

 Staying in touch with all these things and making sense of it is what we do here for you.

-And if you want more information, and if you want more smart thinking, you should also be a member of the Heritage Foundation.
+And if you want more information and if you want more smart thinking, you should also be a member of the Heritage Foundation.

-They never stop working, they never stop thinking in there.
+They never stop thinking in there.

 And they think like you and I do.

-And they share their wisdom and their thinking online, printed materials, documentaries, they get the word out to as many people as possible.
+And they share their wisdom and their thinking online, printed materials, documentaries.

 Heritage Foundation is a cause worth supporting.